ameedghanem/Information-Extraction/readme.md

 - An entity in our knowledge graph is an existence who has a wikipedia page.
 - A relation is actually a field in the infobox of the entitty it belongs to.
 ![logo](https://github.com/ameedghanem/Information-Extraction/blob/main/logos/Screenshot%20from%202021-11-24%2014-31-55.png)
-Second, the online part.
+## Second -  The online part
 This is where the user can ask a question about a specific country of his choice or even can ask about presidents and prime ministers.
 ## The system answers questions of the following format:
     1. Who is the president of <country>?
     2. Who is the prime minister of <country>?